Sir Vince Cable said holding the EU referendum was a “terrible mistake” which has “profoundly wounded” the politics he was once familiar with.

 He is also holding out the possibility of working with some Tories and Labour.

-“Our position is that if we do get into the position of a vote of no confidence and we need to replace the government with national unity, it’s got to be led by an individual that commands the most width in the House of Commons.
+“Our position is that if we do get into the position of a vote of no confidence and we need to replace the government with one of national unity, it’s got to be led by an individual that commands the most width in the House of Commons.

 “All our readings were Mr Corbyn doesn’t do that.

-“This was made clear by conversations with the 21 former conservatives that under no circumstances would they put Corbyn into Downing Street.
+“This was made clear by conversations with the 21 former conservatives that under no circumstances would put Corbyn into Downing Street.

 “This then requires looking for someone who has wider support.